lrusso/WebToApp/README.md

 ## How does it work

 The App has a WebView that shows you the content of a embedded HTML file.
 Simple as that.
-So it doesn't require Internet to access the Web (and online) version of your game.
+So it doesn't require of an Internet connection to play your Web game.

 ## Things to know